ZephyrexTechnologies/ServerFramework/src/logic/BLL.Patterns.md

 ## Core Structure

+> **Note:** For comprehensive documentation on the core abstractions used in the Business Logic Layer, including AbstractBLLManager, please refer to [BLL.Abstraction.md](BLL.Abstraction.md#business-logic-layer-manager-abstractbllmanager).

 The Business Logic Layer in this application follows a standardized pattern to ensure consistency across different domain entities.
 Comments should not be present unless required for some in a senior engineer position to understand what's happening.
 There should never be direct database connection queries in the BLL files, all queries must do through the abstract functions in Mixins.py.

 ## AbstractBLLManager-based Managers